 Before using atmospheric measurements taken with a particular sensor for meteorological purposes, the answers to a number of questions are needed as follows:

-(a) What is the sensor or system accuracy?
+(a) What is the instrument or measuring system accuracy?

-(b) What is the variability of measurements in a network containing such systems or sensors?
+(b) What is the variability of measurements in a network containing such measuring systems or instruments?

-(c) What change, or bias, will there be in the data provided by the sensor or system if its siting location is changed?
+(c) What change, or bias, will there be in the data provided by the instrument or measuring system if its siting location is changed?

-(d) What change or bias will there be in the data if it replaces a different sensor or system measuring the same weather element(s)?
+(d) What change or bias will there be in the data if it replaces a different instrument or measuring system measuring the same weather element(s)?

-To answer these questions and to assure the validity and relevance of the measurements produced by a meteorological sensor or system, some combination of calibration, laboratory testing and functional testing is needed.
+To answer these questions and to assure the validity and relevance of the measurements produced by a meteorological instrument or measuring system, some combination of calibration, laboratory testing and functional testing is needed.

-Calibration and test programmes should be developed and standardized, based on the expected climatic variability, environmental and electromagnetic interference under which systems and sensors are expected to operate.
-For example, considered factors might include the expected range of temperature, humidity and wind speed; whether or not a sensor or system must operate in a marine environment, or in areas with blowing dust or sand; the expected variation in electrical voltage and phase, and signal and power line electrical transients; and the expected average and maximum electromagnetic interference.
+Calibration and test programmes should be developed and standardized, based on the expected climatic variability, environmental and electromagnetic interference under which instruments and measuring systems are expected to operate.
+For example, considered factors might include the expected range of temperature, humidity and wind speed; whether or not an instrument or measuring system must operate in a marine environment, or in areas with blowing dust or sand; the expected variation in electrical voltage and phase, and signal and power line electrical transients; and the expected average and maximum electromagnetic interference.
 Meteorological Services may purchase calibration and test services from private laboratories and companies, or set up test organizations to provide those services.

-It is most important that at least two like sensors or systems be subjected to each test in any test programme.
-This allows for the determination of the expected variability in the sensor or system, and also facilitates detecting problems.
+It is most important that at least two like instruments or measuring systems be subjected to each test in any test programme.
+This allows for the determination of the expected variability in the instruments measuring system, and also facilitates detecting problems.

 4.2 Testing